November • No rest (or very little) for the wicked!"

 1. Broad fertilizer

-2. Compost (we attain ours from a local horse farm)
+2. Humus and Compost (we attain ours from a local horse farm)

 3. Earthworm Castings